 2. Fresher Indoor Air

-Media air filters may be effective at catching dust, pollen, dander and other larger particles, but only the highest-rated HEPA filters can latch onto minuscule bacteria and viruses.
+Media air filters can latch onto minuscule bacteria and viruses.
 UV lights lower the concentration of microorganisms in the air without affecting airflow.

 3. Improved Efficiency

 By maintaining normal airflow and keeping the equipment cleaner, UV lights help your HVAC system perform more easily.
 This, in turn, decreases your energy costs every month.